palladian1/xv6-annotated/boot.md

 gonna have to bear with me for this maelstrom of x86-specific details.

 The x86 architecture does the conversion in two steps: first segmentation, then paging.
-A virtual address starts off life as a "logical address".
-Segmentation converts that to a "linear address", and paging converts that to a physical one.
+A virtual address starts off life as a *logical address*.
+Segmentation converts that to a *linear address*, and paging converts that to a physical one.

-A logical address consists of a 20-bit "segment selector" and a 12-bit offset, with the segment bits before the offset bits, like `segment:offset`.
-The CPU's segmentation hardware uses those segment bits to pick one of those four segment registers we cleared earlier, which acts as an index into a "Global Descriptor Table" or GDT.
+A logical address consists of a 20-bit *segment selector* and a 12-bit offset, with the segment bits before the offset bits, like `segment:offset`.
+The CPU's segmentation hardware uses those segment bits to pick one of those four segment registers we cleared earlier, which acts as an index into a *Global Descriptor Table* or GDT.
 Each entry of this GDT tells you where that segment is found in memory using a base physical address and a virtual address for the maximum or limit.

 The GDT entry also has some permission bits for that segment; the segmentation hardware will check whether each address can be written to and whether the process generating the virtual address has the right permissions to access it.
-These checks compare the GDT entry's "Descriptor Privilege Levels", also known as "ring levels", against the "Current Privilege Level". x86 has four privilege levels (0-3), so if you've ever heard of the kernel operating in ring 0 or user code in ring 3, this is where it comes from.
+These checks compare the GDT entry's *Descriptor Privilege Levels*, also known as *ring levels*, against the *Current Privilege Level*. x86 has four privilege levels (0-3), so if you've ever heard of the kernel operating in ring 0 or user code in ring 3, this is where it comes from.